 FAILURE OF WORKERS' COMPENSATION SYSTEMS TO ADEQUATELY COMPENSATE

-In many instances, the workers' compensation systems have failed to adequately compensate the victims of occupational disease.
+In many instances, the workers' compensation systems have failed to adequately compensate the occupational disease victims.
 Generally, this failure has occurred for two reasons: _the failure of employers/insurance carriers to make payment and the failure of employees to apply for benefits to which they may be entitled.
-The failings on the part of employers have occurred as a result of insolvency proceedings, lack of adequate records concerning insurance coverage, inability to locate an employer, and the payment of minimal benefits.
+The failings on the part of employers have occurred due to insolvency proceedings, lack of adequate records concerning insurance coverage, inability to locate an employer, and the payment of minimal benefits.

-In many jurisdictions, there is a requirement that information concerning compensation insurance coverage be filed or recorded with a state agency.
-Since many occupational disease claims do not manifest themselves for a long period following employment, information regarding prior insurance coverage is necessary, but often unavailable.
+In many jurisdictions, there is a requirement that information concerning compensation insurance coverage is filed or recorded with a state agency.
+Since many occupational disease claims do not manifest themselves for an extended period following employment, information regarding prior insurance coverage is necessary but often unavailable.
 The insurance records required to prosecute a claim extend far beyond the short time during which records of insurance coverage are required to be maintained.
 Therefore, the lack of information regarding insurance coverage acts to defeat recovery for the victims of occupational illness.

-Similarly, since latency periods are extensive, businesses have often changed ownership or have dissolved between the time of exposure and the manifestation of disease.
+Similarly, since latency periods are extensive, businesses have often changed ownership or dissolved between the time of exposure and the manifestation of disease.
 Records concerning occupational exposures at those entities are no longer available for review by the injured worker or by his physician.
-The lack of general information acts as a deterrent to the prosecution of a claim for workers' compensation benefits and in many instances makes recovery impossible.
-Recent modifications in record-keeping requirements invoked by the federal government may provide some additional, but minimal, relief to the next generation of victims of occupational disease, but unfortunately, provide no assistance to those previously not covered.
+The lack of general information is a deterrent to the prosecution of a claim for workers' compensation benefits and, in many instances, makes a recovery impossible.
+Recent modifications in record-keeping requirements invoked by the federal government may provide some additional, but minimal, relief to the next generation of occupational disease victims but, unfortunately, provide no assistance to those previously not covered.